pwilmart/Sea_lion_urine_SpC/README.md

 - [Differential expression results](#DE_results)
 - [Summary](#summary)

 ## <a name="database"></a> Protein database details

 When (**Ref-1**) was published, the California sea lion (taxon = 9704) genome was not available.
 FASTA files from two related species (Weddell seal and Pacific walrus) were used instead.
 Part of the motivation for this re-analysis was to use the sea lion genome.
 The FASTA sequences are available from the NCBI website by searching for taxon id of 9704.
 Results should be further filtered to the RefSeq entries.
 There will be around 59,174 sequences that can be downloaded in FASTA format.
 The FASTA file will have some sequence redundancy.
-NCBI has recently [added an option](https://www.ncbi.nlm.nih.gov/ipg/docs/about/) to download non-redundant sequence sets.
+NCBI has recently [added an option](https://www.ncbi.nlm.nih.gov/ipg/docs/about/) to download non-redundant sequence sets (not recommended, see below).
 A Python script (`remove_duplicates.py`) is part of the [fasta_utilities](https://github.com/pwilmart/fasta_utilities.git) tools and was used to collapse duplicate sequences and reduce the database to 45,800 sequences.
 The `add_extras_and_reverse.py` tool was used to add sequences for the retention time standard and a couple of spike-in proteins available from the [PXD009019](https://www.ebi.ac.uk/pride/archive/projects/PXD009019) archive.
 The final database (with the 3 extra sequences, 179 common contaminants, and sequence-reversed versions of all) was 91,964 sequences.

+> The NCBI "Identical Protein Groups" download options has some unexpected side effects.
+Since I was interested in the California Sea lion, and had filtered NCBI for RefSeq only for taxonomy number 9704, I assumed that the non-redundant download would have the FASTA headers for Sea lion.
+It does not.
+It probably has the first header element in the full nr database for each sequence.
+When a single, unique protein sequence is added to the nr collection, all of the different FASTA headers associated with that sequence are joined (with a Control-A character as a separator) into a very large FASTA header line.
+There is some "species pecking order" to this process.
+These non-redundant sequence collections will have the correct set of non-redundant protein sequences, but the FASTA headers (accessions and descriptions) will be an interesting hodgepodge of species.

 ## <a name="PAW_processing"></a> PAW processing